goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 \warning The following demo currently does not work due to a bug in the launch scripts

-For an example of using `VehicleControlCommand` with LGSVL, run the following demo:
+For an example of using `VehicleControlCommand` with LGSVL, run the following demo in a new terminal window:

 ```
 $ ade enter